Maria van Cortlandt van Rensselaer: Marriage and children

 After her husband's death, van Rensselaer sent Kiliaen to New Amsterdam from 1678 to 1682, and then to Boston, for apprenticeship and training as a silversmith.
 In Boston, now a journeyman, he studied under Jeremiah Dummer from 1682 to 1683, with expenses paid by his uncles.
 Under Dummer's tutelage, he was able to make large silver pieces.

 She kept the three youngest children—Maria, Johannes, and Jeremias—with her.
 Henrick and Anna went to live with her parents in New Amsterdam.
 On April 7, 1679, she acquired a house and lot on Jonkeer Street, now called Broad Street, in Albany.

 Business

 Bearing in mind his wife's work experience, Jeremias established a brewery by mid-1665 on the east side of the Hudson River; their house was on the west side of the river.
-Van Rensselaer worked that business.
+Van Rensselaer worked in that business.
 When a flood washed away their house and brewery, they were rebuilt near each other just north of present-day Albany.
 In the summer of 1668, she wanted to engage in the fur trade, but due to the war between England and Holland and halted cross-Atlantic shipping, goods were not received in New Amsterdam to trade for furs.
-The van Rensselaers generated some income from their brewery, but not what they would have been possible during a healthy local economy.
+The van Rensselaers generated some income from their brewery, but not what would have been possible during a healthy local economy.
 Years of wars between the Algonquins and the Mohawk tribes made it difficult to engage in commerce.